What UM students need to know about academic integrity

 Cheating on quizzes, tests, or final examinations

-UM defines cheating as “the circumventing of fair testing procedures or contravention of exam regulations.
-Such acts may be planned or may be unintentional or opportunistic.”
+The University of Manitoba (2025) defines cheating as “the circumventing of fair testing procedures or contravention of exam regulations.
+Such acts may be premeditated/planned or may be unintentional or opportunistic.”

-If you do anything during an exam that gives you an advantage, it is considered cheating.
+If you do anything during an exam that gives you an unfair advantage, it is considered cheating.
 It is also your responsibility to protect your answers from view during an exam.
+Both a person being cheated off and the individual alleged to be cheating can be implicated in an academic misconduct investigation.

 Examples of cheating